backdrop-contrib/resource_timeslots/README.md

 Provides a field type to reserve timeslots for configurable resources and the widget type "Timeslot Fullcalendar" to select resource and time slot.

-Provides token and views support for individual field subvalues.
+Provides Token and Views support for individual field subvalues.

-Work in progress...
+*Work in progress...*

 ## Use cases